plopezgit/Sprint1_T8_Lambdas/README.md

 You have to do the same as in the previous point, but now, the method must return a list with the Strings that, in addition to containing the letter 'o', also have more than 5 letters.
 Print the result.

-** @plopezgit: Solved by re-implementing a generic functional interface method using lambda syntax, and Stream filter method**
+**@plopezgit: Solved by re-implementing a generic functional interface method using lambda syntax, and Stream filter method**

 - Exercise 3

 Create a list with the names of the months of the year.
 Print all elements of the list with a lambda.

-** @plopezgit: Solved by forEach passing the lambda expression**
+**@plopezgit: Solved by Iterable.forEach method passing a lambda expression which body simply calls System.out.println**

 - Exercise 4

 Make the same impression as the previous point, but through method reference.

+**@plopezgit: Solved by Iterable.forEach method passing a lambda expression which body writes a ::println method reference**

 - Exercise 5

 Create a Functional Interface with a method called getPiValue() that must return a double.
 From the main() of the main class, instantiate the interface and assign it the value 3.1415.
 Call the getPiValue() method and print the result.

+**@plopezgit: Solved by implementing the functional interface required method using a lambda syntax**

 - Exercise 6